top of page

 For all the world listens or cares

-And yet, the true believer is particularly harsh
+Still, the true believer is particularly harsh

 Caring mostly for riddles and mysteries

-And yet, happiness is not hard to understand
+But happiness is not hard to understand

 Behold, the uncomplaining creatures

-How happy they are despite their troubles
+How content they are despite their troubles

-They do not grieve over the past
+They do not grieve over their past

-Nor fret over poverty and future lack
+Fret over poverty or future lack

-Nor fight over lands, riches or whatever else
+Nor fight over lands or whatever else

-They can greedily lay away for themselves
+They can greedily lay their hands upon

-Their needs are simple and few
+Though their needs be simple and few

-But even these are usually denied
+Even these are usually denied

 How many shall escape a violent death?

-And who will remember them in their prayers?
+And who shall remember them in prayer?

-Dying in its trap for the sin of existing
+Dying in its trap for the sin of existing?

 Behold, the true believer